saf-dmitry/latex-math-input/README.md

 The snippets provided here are defined for the LaTeX major mode.
 If you want to use them in other modes, like Markdown mode or Org mode, you need to add `latex-mode` to the mode list of the corresponding `.yas-parents` file as described in the [YASnippets documentation][yasnippet-doc-org].

-Most snippets, except for math environment delimiters like the `equation` environment, have the `condition` field set to `(yas-texmathp)`.
+Most snippets, except for math environments that are supposed to be used to initiate math mode, have the `condition` field set to `(yas-texmathp)`.
 The latter is intended to control expansion depending on the local context and can be defined as

 ```elisp
 (defun yas-texmathp () (require 'texmathp) (texmathp))